-Name of subsidiary / Fund Country of incorporation Ownership % Proportion of ownership/voting power Dar Enjaz Gulf Real Estate Company Kingdom of Saudi Arabia 100% Incorporated in the Kingdom of Saudi Arabia under Commercial Registration no.1010326338, issued in Riyadh.
+Name of subsidiary / Fund Country incorporation of Ownership % Proportion of ownership/voting power Dar Enjaz Gulf Real Estate Company Kingdom Saudi Arabia of 100% Incorporated in the Kingdom of Saudi Arabia under Commercial Registration no.1010326338, issued in Riyadh.
 The Subsidiary was formed with the approval of SAMA for the purpose of dealing, managing and holding real estate on behalf of the Bank.
-GIB Opportunistic Saudi Equity Fund Kingdom of Saudi Arabia 92.33% The fund's investment objective is to generate returns by investing in equity instruments listed on Tadawul.
-GIB Saudi Equity Fund Kingdom of Saudi Arabia 99.25% The fund's investment objective is to generate returns by investing in equity instruments listed on Tadawul.
-GIB Opportunistic MENA Equity Fund Kingdom of Saudi Arabia 99.96% The fund's investment objective is to generate returns by investing in MENA equity instruments.
+GIB Opportunistic Saudi Equity Fund Kingdom Saudi Arabia of 92.35% The fund's investment objective is to generate returns by investing in equity instruments listed on Tadawul.
+GIB Saudi Equity Fund Kingdom Saudi Arabia of 99.25% The fund's investment objective is to generate returns by investing in equity instruments listed on Tadawul.
+GIB Opportunistic MENA Equity Fund Kingdom Saudi Arabia of 99.96% The fund's investment objective is to generate returns by investing in MENA equity instruments.

-The Bank neither consolidates the financial assets, liabilities and results of the Subsidiary, nor its investments in GIB Opportunistic Saudi Equity Fund, GIB Saudi Equity Fund, and GIB Opportunistic MENA Equity Fund in accordance with the exemption available in paragraph 4 of IFRS 10: Consolidated Financial Statements, and accounts for its investments in these entities at fair value through the income statement.
+The Bank neither consolidates the financial assets, liabilities and results of its Subsidiary, nor its investments in GIB Opportunistic Saudi Equity Fund, GIB Saudi Equity Fund, and GIB Opportunistic MENA Equity Fund in accordance with the exemption available in paragraph 4 of IFRS 10: Consolidated Financial Statements, and accounts for its investments in these entities at fair value through the income statement.